eclipse-kura/kura/docs/gateway-configuration/keys-and-certificates.md

 # Keys and Certificates

 The framework manages directly different key pairs and trusted certificates from different keystores.
-To simplify the management of such complex objects, the framework provides a dedicated section of its Administrative Web UI, a set of REST APIs for local management and a request handler (KEYS-V1) for cloud remote interaction.
+To simplify the management of such complex objects, the framework provides a dedicated section of its Administrative Web UI, a set of REST APIs for local management and a request handler (KEYS-V1 and KEYS-V2) for cloud remote interaction.

 ## Web UI